 Following public health, the ACE CPT dives into the personal training scope of practice.
 This is key for any certified trainer to understand.

 ACE does a great job defining and explaining the ‘Healthcare Continuum,’ a very useful model for discussing how each type of health professional fits into the overall scheme of a client’s health and medical treatment.

 Without attention to the scope of practice, it’s easy to start answering the question based on what you may know, despite it being the domain of another professional.

 Luckily, the Healthcare Continuum that ACE discusses makes it easy and straightforward to recommend the appropriate professional when a client presents you with something beyond the scope of practice.

-Successful long-term workout programming requires you to plan multiple phases of training based on your individual client’s goals and needs.
+Successful long-term workout programming requires you to plan multiple training phases based on your client’s goals and needs.

 For example, it’s fairly straightforward to put together a 12-week muscle-building program for a generic client – in fact, you can probably find a free one in 30 seconds of searching online.

 But what about a client in their 40s who wants to build muscle but also needs corrective programming to address muscular imbalances before doing any major lifting?

 Additionally, the client needs aerobic exercise as well due to a history of high blood pressure.

 Finally, the client has psychological barriers that prevent them from exercising and external barriers such as childcare and career demands that you must help them think through to ensure exercise adherence.